yosrahelal/paladin/doc-site/docs/glossary.md

 ### Besu

-**Hyperledger Besu** is an open-source **[Ethereum client](#evm-ethereum-virtual-machine)** developed under the Linux Foundation's Hyperledger project and written in Java.
+**LFDT Besu** is an open-source **[Ethereum client](#evm-ethereum-virtual-machine)** developed under the Linux Foundation's Decentralized Trust and written in Java.
 An Ethereum client is the software that implements the Ethereum protocol, allowing a computer to act as a node on the network.
 Besu is notable for its versatility, as it's designed to run on both the public Ethereum Mainnet and private, permissioned enterprise networks, making it a popular choice for projects that require customized privacy and permissioning features.

 ***